To declare your major and minor, please complete the Major/Minor Declaration Form and submit it to the Registrar’s Office.

 Students must initially declare at least one major (the “graduation major”) and either a minor (“the graduation minor”) or a second major.
 The graduation minor or second major must be in a different division* from the graduation major.
 Students may declare one or two majors and one or two minors.
 Double-counting of courses between major(s) and minor(s) is permitted.

 Students beginning their studies in Fall 2016 or later must complete one course (four credits) in each of the following categories:

 - IP International and Intercultural Perspectives

 - ME Modes of Expression

 - QR Quantitative Reasoning

 - SB Social Behavior and Institutions

 Courses can “double count” for these requirements, and many courses will satisfy two of the eight requirements.
 When taken in the appropriate department, courses may also “double count” toward both the Distribution Requirements and the student’s major or minor.
 These courses must be taken for a grade (and so not “credit/no credit”) in order to count for distribution.
 Please see here for more details.

-*The academic divisions of the college are Humanities, Social Sciences, and Natural Sciences.
+*The academic divisions of the college are Interdisciplinary Studie; Language, Literature, and Culture; Mathematics and Natural Sciences; Social and Behavioral Science; Values and Society; and Visual and Performing Arts.
 Please consult the Allegheny Academic Bulletin to determine the division of a particular major or minor.